 - Clear the cache first and then clear the data.

 Solution 2 – Disable and re-enable the app

-If the Gmail app keeps crashing, you can try to reinstall the app or, if it’s a system app, disable it and re-enable it again.
+If the Gmail app keeps crashing or freezing, you can try to reinstall the app or, if it’s a system app, disable it and re-enable it again.
 Most users who run into issues with Gmail for Android fixed the problem this way.

 Here’s how to reinstall or disable/re-enable Gmail for Android and prevent further crashes:

 - Navigate to Settings > Apps > All apps > Gmail.

 - Now, open the Play Store and locate Gmail.

 Solution 3 – Sign out of your Google Account and sign in again

 This solution might look like a long shot but it seemingly works for some.
 What you need to do is sign out of your Android account and then sign in again.
 This, in combination with previous troubleshooting steps, should address the problem.